 Our Town offers support for projects in two areas:

-Through Our Town projects, the NEA intends to achieve the following outcome: Livability: American communities are strengthened through the arts.
-See "Intended NEA Outcome" for more details.
+Through Our Town projects, the NEA intends to achieve the following objective: Livability: American communities are strengthened through the arts.
+See "Intended NEA Objective" for more details.